nikomatsakis/babysteps/source/_posts/2016-05-04-non-lexical-lifetimes-based-on-liveness.markdown

 2. Use **liveness** as the basis for deciding where a variable's type must be valid.

-The rest of this post expounds on these two ideas, and shows how they affect the various examples from the previous post.
+The rest of this post expounds on these two ideas and shows how they affect the various examples from the previous post.

 <!-- more -->